JStorm-GitHub/hindsight-nfl/README.md

 🚀 **[View Live Demo](https://hindsight-nfl.streamlit.app/)**

 Welcome to **Hindsight**, a historical NFL trade analyzer!
 This tool provides a straightforward way to evaluate the success of NFL trades.
-It assesses a trade's impact based on the team's win/loss record after acquiring a player, giving extra weight to postseason victories and key positions like **Quarterback (QB)** and **Running Back (RB)**.
+### Here's how it works:
+For each NFL trade in the range (2002 to 2025), 2 trade scores are assigned, one for each team.
+This trade score is an average of each traded player's individual trade score.

+For example: the April 19th, [2005 Broncos-Commanders/Redskins](https://hindsight-nfl.streamlit.app/trade_search?index=89&date=April%2019,%202005&team1=Broncos&team2=Commanders&tscore1=32&tscore2=73)
+trade of Brandon Marshall, Jason Campbell, Karl Paymah, and Manny Lawrence, received an average 32-73 for all players traded to the Broncos and Commanders respectively (0 being the value assigned to players with no data).

+A player's trade score is calculated from their total performance while at the team they were traded to.
+There are several factors involved in this score:\n
+- the win/loss percentage of the team during their tenure\n
+- the position they play (higher value for key players)\n
-It also weighs a player's league-wide rank in stats like **total passing yards** and **total rushing yards**, depending on the position.
+- the player's league-wide ranking in position-specific stats during their time on the team\n

-Because these trades are historical, all Hindsight Trade Scores use data from after the player is traded but during the time they're playing for the acquiring team.

 While the methodology is simple, it provides context for controversial trades like the Chargers' [2004 NFL Draft Eli Manning trade](https://hindsight-nfl.streamlit.app/~/+/trade_search?index=56&date=April%2024,%202004&team1=Chargers&team2=Giants&tscore1=61&tscore2=81) and may help fantasy football managers avoid similar mistakes.

 ---